-A: Prior experience has shown that in almost all cases, aircraft parked overnight at Canberra Airport are able to depart to their destinations on schedule, subject to the airline and pilots decision.
+A: In almost all cases, aircraft parked overnight at Canberra Airport are able to depart to their destinations on schedule, subject to the airlines’ and pilots’ decisions.

 This generally applies to all flights scheduled to depart Canberra before 8am.

 The major impact on aircraft operations from a heavy fog is aircraft arriving in the morning (typically before 9am), and the flow-on effect on departing flights using these same aircraft.

-Of course, airline schedules are subject to change and please always contact your airline directly for the latest information on schedules and fog related impacts.
+Of course, airline schedules are subject to change.
+Always contact your airline directly for the latest information on schedules and fog-related impacts.

 Q: If Canberra Airport is fogged in, what should I do about my flight?

 A: In the first instance, you must always contact your airline for information on flight arrivals and departures.

-However, as a general rule, even if there is evidence of fog at the airport, passengers should still go to the airport and check-in for their flight at the appropriate time, otherwise you risk being offloaded when the flight actually does depart.
+However, as a general rule, even if there is evidence of fog at the airport, passengers should still go to the airport and check-in for their flight at the appropriate time, or risk being offloaded when the flight actually does depart.

 When there is fog impact, airlines will often combine flights on larger aircraft or reallocate aircraft operating a specific flight.
 Customers should be at the airport to ensure they are informed of any such changes and available to board an aircraft at any time.